 Continue along the Road of Grapes and Vineyards towards Tabalí Vineyard.
 The offer from Viña Tabalí consists of eight different types of wine, each one with its own special and distinctive characteristics.
 The main characteristic present in its two lines; Reserve and Special Reserve; is that both were prepared “over a slow fire” as a result of a very moderate climate where the maximum and minimum temperatures are not extreme and where there is scanty rainfall.
 You will have an informative visit of the winery followed by a wine tasting, along with some snacks and refreshments before returning to the ship.

 The ship docked at midday and we then left on our tour at about 1:30.
-Our guide for today was Judith, an English Lady who has been living in the region for around 15 years, guessing that she used to be a school teacher by the way she taught us about the region.
+Our guide for today was Judith, an English Lady who has been living in the region for around 15 years.
+Guess that she used to be a school teacher by the way she taught us about the region.
 She was by far the best tour guide we had for the entire cruise.

-Colquimbo was at one stage a Pirate Haven, one Sir Francis Drake used as a safe haven.
+Colquimbo Chile was at one stage a Pirate Haven, one Sir Francis Drake used as a safe haven.
 According to legend his treasure is buried somewhere around there.